-The following main activities are planned to continue and optimise the production for the TYRA project and potentially access new hydrocarbon resources:
+The following main activities are planned to continue and optimise the production for the HALFDAN project and potentially access new hydrocarbon resources:

 - Seismic investigations provide information to interpret the geological structure of the subsurface and to identify the location and volume of remaining and potential new hydrocarbon reserves.
 Seismic data is also acquired as part of drilling hazard site surveys to map and identify potential hazards to the installation of drilling rigs and to the drilling operation.
-Seismic data are also acquired as part of seabed and shallow geophysical surveys to map seabed and shallow soil conditions for the design and installation of pipelines, platforms and other structures. - New structures and pipelines are expected as a consequence of development projects planned within the remaining lifetime of the facilities Establishement of up to 9 new wellhead platforms, with connecting pipelines. - Drilling of up to 24 wells in free well slots and 106 wells at the new structures may be done under the TYRA project.
-Slot recovery or redrilling from existing wells is not expected.
+Seismic data are also acquired as part of seabed and shallow geophysical surveys to map seabed and shallow soil conditions for the design and installation of pipelines, platforms and other structures. - Drilling of up to 4 wells at in existings free well slots and up to 20 new wells may be done under the HALFDAN project.
+Slot recovery or redrilling from existing wells of up to 6 wells at the existing structures can also be expected as part of the HALFDAN project.
 Drilling is performed from a drilling rig, which is placed on the seabed.
 Different types of drilling mud will be used based on the well and reservoir properties.
 Water-based mud and cuttings will be discharged to the sea, whereas oil-based mud and cuttings will be brought onshore to be dried and incinerated. - Well stimulation will be performed to facilitate hydrocarbon extraction (for a production well) or water injection (for an injection well). - Decommissioning will be done in accordance with technical capabilities, industry experience, relevant international conventions and under the legal frameworks at the time of decommissioning.